Abstract

 Talking about death: Taboo, denial and conversation

-Reiterating this point, the A ‘death-denying culture’ and the medicalisation of death.
+explains challenges to meaningful conversations in the context of death as the result of: A ‘death-denying culture’ and the medicalisation of death.
 An entire generation has come to expect that all aspects of dying will be taken care of by professionals and institutions, potentially undermining personal and community resilience in coping with death, dying and loss as part of the ‘cycle of life’.
 (Scottish Government

 45